ffund/compe-design-project/lab2/input-output.md

 **Lab report** (**Individual work**): Draw a schematic of a circuit for the push button switch, but with a pull-up resistor instead of a pull-down resistor.
 Also answer the following questions about the circuit with the pull-up resistor:

-* What is the reading at the input pin when the switch is open?
-What is the reading at the input pin when the switch is closed?
+* What will be the reading at the input pin when the switch is open?
+What will be the reading at the input pin when the switch is closed?
 * The current-limiting resistor is intended to protect the board in case of a short circuit.
 Under what configuration could a short circuit occur?
 (Switch open or closed?
 GPIO pin in input mode, output HIGH, or output LOW?)

 ---